altunixon/wips/lns/altina_ln/ASP-143-Post_3_of_5.md

 Light from the torches on the Hispania fleet.<br/>
 And the light from Fort Bassetti.<br/>
 The stationary fort was used as a lighthouse to determine their current position.<br/>
-The deputy leader said:
+The deputy leader said:<br/>
 "It should be around here, right?"<br/>
 "Yes."<br/>
 The enemy’s patrol vessel were making their rounds.
 They didn’t to notice the Belgarian’s presence yet.<br/>
-The platoon leader ordered his men:
+The platoon leader ordered his men:<br/>
 "Dump the oil."<br/>
 The soldier at the back of the boat pulled the tow line over.
 The sudden splashing sound gave them the chills.<br/>
 He pulled out the cork out of the barrel.<br/>